burturt/railfence-bruteforce/README.md

 # railfence-bruteforce
 a simple python implementation of the Rail Fence cipher that bruteforces the rail count AND offset.
-If you have known plaintext, consider piping the output into a grep.

 `python3 railfence.py "ENCRYPTED TEST"`